SAMYATESMEIER@GMAIL.COM

 TEACHING STATEMENT

-Creating a learning environment where students see themselves as visual change-makers and influential citizens is integral to the educational background I aim to foster.
-I help students see themselves in positions of success by sharing compelling creative examples and case studies from design history and theory.
-To prepare students for the industry demands, I create a strong base for visual communications, typography, and systems thinking while providing clear avenues for experimentation and introducing emerging technologies.
-With this wide variety of problem-solving techniques, students will be prepared for their future careers’ professional and technological hurdles.The first time I was introduced to a Black designer, I felt like a new world of culture creators had emerged.
+My ethos is inspired by the first time I was introduced to a Black designer; I felt as if a new world of cultural creators had emerged.
 Creating this sense of identity and inspiration in the classroom is critical.
-Through directed processes and creating safe spaces for individual and peer feedback, reflection, and refinement, I equip students with the skills to become inclusive visual interpreters.
+Through directed processes and the creation of safe spaces for individual and peer feedback, reflection, and refinement, I equip students with the skills to become inclusive visual interpreters.
 Sharing the craft of design alongside relevant historical context fosters greater awareness of the societal role of visual communication.
 I am humbled and honored by the opportunity to witness students continually create and grow in a field or path they never imagined.

 CREATIVE OUTCOMES